TommyLe3825/C-Plus-Plus-Full-Course/IntrotoCPP/README.md

 Task: Calculate and output the area of the wall.

 *Hint: The area of the wall is its length multiplied by the height.*

+## **Shopping (Comments):**

+A local electronics shop has a great deal for notebooks.

+You want to buy as many notebooks as you can afford.
+For that, you need to calculate how many notebooks you can buy with the amount in your bank account and how much money will be left over.

+The given code includes comments as instructions for two tasks you need to complete.

+Follow the instructions to solve this code coach!